vbalasu/cloud/README.md

 # cloud

-Command line interface for handling CSV files in Cloudmatica
+Command line interface for handling CSV files in the cloud

 Supports the following commands: